Store Regulations

 Date: ___”*

-3. The seller is obliged to return the amount paid to the consumer within a period not exceeding 14 days from the date of receipt of an effective declaration of withdrawal.
+3. The Seller is obliged to return the paid amount to the Consumer within a period not exceeding 14 days from the date of receipt of an effective declaration of withdrawal.

 § 10.

-Complaint procedure
+Complaints procedure

 3. Complaints can be submitted:

-1. online via the complaint form available in the store,
+1. online via the complaint form available in the Store,

 2. via e-mail to the e-mail address: info@felinoire.com,